-If the Issuer is declared insolvent and a winding up is initiated the Issuer will be required to pay the holders of its senior debt and meet its obligations to all of its other creditors (including unsecured creditors but excluding any obligations that they may have with respect to its subordinated debt and deferred shares, including the Issuer's core capital deferred shares) and its United Kingdom (UK) retail member depositors in full before the Issuer can make any payments on the Subordinated Notes.
-If this occurs, there may not be enough assets remaining after these payments to pay amounts due under the Subordinated Notes.
+If the Issuer is declared insolvent and a winding up is initiated the Issuer will, before it can make any payments on the Subordinated Notes, be required to pay in full the holders of its senior-ranking debt and meet its obligations to all of its retail member depositors and other creditors, other than its obligations (i) with respect to its Tier 1 Capital or Tier 2 Capital (each as defined in the terms and conditions of the Notes) or (ii) which otherwise rank, or are expressed to rank, pari passu with, or junior to, the claims in respect of the Subordinated Notes.
+Accordingly, on a winding-up of the Issuer, if the assets of the Issuer are insufficient to enable the Issuer to repay the claims of more senior-ranking creditors in full, the holders of Subordinated Notes will lose their entire investment in such Notes.
+If there are sufficient assets to enable the Issuer to pay the claims of senior-ranking creditors in full but insufficient assets to enable it to pay claims in respect of its obligations in respect of the Subordinated Notes and all other claims that rank pari passu with the Notes, holders of Subordinated Notes.
 See "Risk Factors-Factors that may affect the Issuer's ability to fulfil its obligations under Notes issued under the Programme-Risks associated with governmental authorities and monetary policies of the UK and changes thereto may adversely affect the Issuer's business".